conan-io/docs/reference/config_files/global_conf.rst

      # Using the current OS
      user.myconf.system:name = {{platform.system()}}

-Conan also injects ``detect_api`` to the jinja rendering context.
+Conan also injects ``detect_api`` (non-stable, read the reference) to the jinja rendering context.
 You can use it like this:

   .. code:: jinja